sassoftware/quickstart-sas-viya-gcp/README.md

 ldapsearch -x -h localhost -b "dc=sasviya,dc=com"
 ```
 ### Add a User
- 1. From the Ansible controller VM, log into the Services VM:
+ 1. From the Ansible controller VM, log in to the Services VM:
  ```
  ssh services.viya.sas
  ```
-2. Create a user file that conains all of the user information:
+2. Create a user file that contains all of the user information:

 **Note:** You must increment the UID from the last one displayed by the ldapsearch command.
 ```